catberry/catberry-uri/README.md

 This is well-tested URI parser implementation that has been developed strictly according to [RFC 3986](https://tools.ietf.org/html/rfc3986).

-It supports punycode for URI authority host component and percent-encoding for all URI components except scheme and port.
+It supports percent-encoding for all URI components except scheme and port.
 Percent encoding/decoding happens automatically.

 It validates scheme and port component values during URI recombination.